occultlang/occult/README.md

 - [ ] Enhance for loops further
 - [ ] Remove the unsafe keyword entirely because of memory safety guarantee
 - [ ] Basic static analyzer for Occult
+- [ ] Implement safeclib as a replacement for some functions
+- [ ] Implenent modules, and a basic package manager

 ## Finished v1.0.0-alpha
 - [x] Add basic for loops